kindista/kindista/src/to-do.md

 ## web apps
- [ ] handle sending messages to firefox
+ [x] hide button for anything but chrome and mobile chrome [x] check if the encryption keys are there before encryption [x] create specific push notification log file
- [ ] look at people who are subscribed to push notifications to send message [ ] hide button for anything but chrome and mobile chrome [x] check if the encryption keys are there before encryption [ ] create specific push notification log file
+ [x] cache busting for service worker js
- [ ] cache busting for service worker js
+ [x] write function to migrate data from registration id string to reg-id list [x] default message goes to message inbox
- [ ] push encryption path in settings on live server
+ ## on server
- [ ] write function to migrate data from registration id string to reg-id list [ ] default message goes to message inbox
+   [ ] look at people already subscribed to push notifications to send message [ ] push encryption path (encrypt.sh) in settings on live server [ ] migrate push registration db with helper function [ ] touch push-log file in data (?)
 ## split up database
   - if we create different directories for datatypes, make sure to get a comprehensive list of all datatypes in the database (including "deleted" types)
 ## accountability with user flaky-ness